top of page

 Betony (Betonica officinalis)

-Upright fairly rigid stems create pink soldier like flowers within your long grass areas, an absolutely loves plant by pollinators!
+Upright fairly rigid stems create pink soldier like flowers within your long grass areas, when you add Betony.
+It is absolutely loved by pollinators!

 Small scabious.jpg